Google Posts: Everything You Need to Know in 2025

 It is a completely free and easy-to-use tool useful for businesses and organizations to enhance their online visibility on Google and increase conversion.

-What are Google posts?
+What are Google Posts?

 They allow you to create and share product and service updates, announcements, job offerings, offers and event details for your local business.